LESSON 3: Essay Organizer

 TIME REQUIRED: 45 minutes

 LESSON OBJECTIVE: Students will follow steps to prepare to write an essay about using values to overcome barriers.

-- Distribute copies of Reproducible 3, "Essay Organizer."
-(Teachers can also distribute the Interactive Version of "Essay Organizer" to be used in class discussion or independent study.)
+- Distribute copies of Printable 3, "Essay Organizer."
+(Teachers can also distribute the digital version of "Essay Organizer" to be used in class discussion or independent study.)